sdbip/agiler/frontend/public/features.md

 # Features

-Prefer Minimal Marketable Features (MMFs).
-An MMF is a value brought to the business.
-It should be *minimal* so that it can be finished quickly.
-It should be *marketable* so that it can be motivated to have <a onmouseover="showValue(this)" onmouseout="hideValue()">value</a>, and prioritised correctly.
+A *Feature* is an increment that adds <a onmouseover="showValue(this)" onmouseout="hideValue()">business value</a> to the product.
+Prefer *Minimal Marketable Features* (MMFs).
+An MMF is the smallest thing that can be shipped to production and add meaningful value.

-> - The smallest thing that can be shipped to production

-Of course you don't have to make features minimal as you collect them.
-You will be given the possibility of splitting them later.
+It should be *minimal* so that it can be finished and deployed quickly.
+It should be *marketable* so that it can be prioritised over less important features.
+You don't have to make features minimal from the start, however.
+You shouldn't even try!
+Instead, your first focus should be on need, not feasibility.
+You will be given the opportunity to split them later.

-When you work, you should focus on one feature until it is completed before starting another feature.
+If your top prioritised feature is very small you can finish and deploy it before starting another.
+That allows you to deploy more frequently and with less risk.

   <div class="flex">
     <input